elatov/elatov.github.io/_posts/2013-03-07-monitor-different-systems-with-munin.md

       use_node_name yes

-The Munin master system doesn&#8217;t have a daemon process, it does it&#8217;s work via **cron**:
+The Munin master system doesn't have a daemon process, it does it's work via **cron**:

     kerch:~>ls -1 /etc/cron.d/mu*
     /etc/cron.d/munin
     /etc/cron.d/munin-node

 Every 5 minutes it checks the configuration files and then generates or collects the appropriate RRD files, which are then converted to graphs.
-The install process also sets up an **Apache** configuration file to serve it&#8217;s graphs:
+The install process also sets up an **Apache** configuration file to serve it's graphs:

     kerch:~>ls /etc/apache2/conf.d/mu*
     /etc/apache2/conf.d/munin

 I will be monitoring the Master machine as well, luckily the **munin-node** package was auto installed when we installed the **munin** package.
 The configuration for a munin node is under /**etc/munin/munin-node.conf**.
-Usually we need to setup the IP of the master in that file, but since it will just monitor the local system, we don&#8217;t need to make any changes.
+Usually we need to setup the IP of the master in that file, but since it will just monitor the local system, we don't need to make any changes.
 Information on all the settings for that file are <a href="http://munin-monitoring.org/wiki/munin-node.conf" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://munin-monitoring.org/wiki/munin-node.conf']);">here</a>.
-Now that everything is configured, let&#8217;s make sure **munin-node** is running:
+Now that everything is configured, let's make sure **munin-node** is running:

     kerch:~>sudo service munin-node status
     munin-node start/running, process 3619